mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

    class TodoView(View):

-This defines our view, as all views are subclasses of View, from pycommunicate.server.bases.views
+This defines our view, as all views are subclasses of :py:class:`~pycommunicate.server.bases.views.View`\ .

 Next, we have the render() method.
 This is called to get the base page to serve when requested.
 It is the only thing you actually have to override.
-Views have references to their parent controllers, which have Templaters.
-A :py:class:`pycommunicate.templating.Templater` will render a template, the default location is templates/, but this can be changed.
+Views have references to their parent controllers, which have templaters.
+A :py:class:`pycommunicate.templating.Templater` can render templates from the file system, the default location is at templates/, but this can be changed.
 See :py:class:`pycommunicate.server.app.communicate.CommunicateApp` for how to change it.

 .. note::
    The templater, and all of pycommunicate use jinja2, a templating engine.
 For more info on what we provide in jinja2, and how to use the templater, go look at its page.

 Anyways, now that we have a view, we should create a controller: